White close button

 • Forms that don’t work with your customers’ systems

-How to identify customer pain points?
+How do you identify customer pain points?

 Now that we know what the different kinds of pain points are, we need to work out how to identify them.
 Take a look at these tips that help you recognize them.